 4) How would you make this sofa better?
 (Innovation)

 5) Is there more future ahead of us, or past behind us?
 (Philosophy)

 Etc, etc, etc

 I am sure that many of us do this kind of stuff when the right moment arises.
-Just yesterday I had fun with my daughter asking her what animal she wanted to be and why (a Giraffe because she wants a long neck.
+Just recently I had fun with my daughter asking her what animal she wanted to be and why (a giraffe because she wants a long neck.
 I never quite got here to explain what she would do with this, though!)

 On our website here you can browse lots of free “coaching cards” by topic – providing the lead question, but also additional guidance for parents, or prompts for the child, in case the conversation gets a bit stuck.

-If that is you then please sign up here and I hope you have a great conversation with your child tonight.
+Download the App here now and I hope you have a great conversation with your child today!